 Social Media Is ISIS’ Most Deadly Weapon

 Now that the Islamic State’s physical caliphate is no more, the organization is focusing on expanding its online footprint in order to wage a different type of jihad against the West.
 Rather than sending troops into Middle Eastern villages to murder, rape, and steal, they are using Twitter and other outlets to lure young, impressionable individuals into the world of radical Islamic theology.

 Khalid Masood, the terrorist who killed five people in Westminster, was radicalized through propaganda he consumed on the internet.
 Similar to others, he concealed his extremist views from those around him until the day he decided to run over four British citizens with his car before stabbing another to death.
 Omar Mateen, who carried out the Pulse Nightclub shooting in Orlando, Florida, was also indoctrinated into extremist Islam through the internet.

 The Islamic State has mastered the art of propaganda.
 According to Booz Allen, a leading information technology and management firm, ISIS “can reportedly generate as many as 200,000 tweets and disseminate an average of 38 unique propaganda events each day.”

 The western world has made significant steps towards destroying the Islamic State, but just as the terrorist group is pivoting, the U.S. and Europe are also adjusting their focus.
 Instead of guns, radical Islamists are using laptops and smartphones as their weapons of choice.
-Now counterterrorism agencies are now preparing for a different type of war.We value your comments!
-Please weigh in on our comment section below.
+Now counterterrorism agencies are now preparing for a different type of war.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com